decred/dcrdocs/docs/advanced/contributing.md

 ### One time setup
 - Fork dcrdocs on GitHub
-- Run the following commands to obtain dcrd, all dependencies, and install it:
+- Run the following commands to obtain dcrdocs:

 ```bash
 $ mkdir -p code/decred